KevinCh28/KevinCh28/README.md

 ### Hi there 👋 My name is Kevin Chen, I'm a entrepreneur turned software engineer.

-- 🌱 I’m currently learning Hooks and TypeScript
+- 🌱 I’m currently learning React hooks and TypeScript
 - 📫 How to reach me: kevinch28@gmail.com
 - 😄 Pronouns: He/Him